KietDo0602/vim-vault/README.md

 ## 🙌 Contributing (Join the Resistance)

 Pull requests, bug reports, and feature suggestions are welcome!
-Whether you're a lone wanderer or part of a modding faction, your help keeps vim-vault thriving in the post-apocalyptic coding landscape. 💡🧑‍🔧
+Whether you're a lone wanderer or part of a modding faction, your help keeps The Vault thriving in the post-apocalyptic coding landscape. 💡🧑‍🔧

 ---